Zendro-dev/Zendro-dev.github.io/quickstart.md

 ### Step 5: Stop your Zendro instance

-Execute the next command to stop Zendro and remove all volumes.
+Execute this command to stop Zendro and remove all volumes.

 ```
 # Production